 2. Give students the chance to work independently and interdependently.

-PBL is typically done in groups, but obviously group work is a bit more challenging right now.
+PBL is typically done in groups.
 There are ways to have students collaborate digitally during a PBL assignment, but giving students the chance to work on their own, too, will make the PBL process easier.

 For example, have students gather their thoughts ahead of time as part of their brainstorming session.
 After they have individually brainstormed, they can come together in a meeting and review their notes as a collaborative group.
 These can be set up as homogenous or heterogeneous groups depending on the project scope.
 This also works well for groups where you can divide out tasks for them to first complete independently, but then come together in a meeting to bring it all together.
 A great project example of this is our Design Your Own App PBL resource.